Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-12.md

 ---
 name: Issue 12
-about: The population of people, people living in cities, and people not living in cities in each region.
+about: The population of people living in cities, and people not living in cities in each region.
 title: ''
 labels: Issue Solved
 assignees: ''

 ---

-# USE CASE: 12 The population of people, people living in cities, and people not living in cities in each region.
+# USE CASE: 12 The population of people living in cities, and people not living in cities in each region.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want to *produce a report of the population of people in cities, and people not living in cities* in each *region*.
+As an *HR advisor* I want to *produce a report of the population of people living in cities, and people not living in cities* in each *region*.

 ### Scope